Full Time VS Part Time Data Science Course – Full Comparison Chart

 5. What are the options for short Data Science Part Time Courses in Australia (Sydney or Melbourne)?

 Data Science part time courses are in-class room courses run by industry trainers.
-There are four data science industry training providers in Australia that provide job-ready skills: General Assembly, Presciient, UTS:AAi and Round Table Courses.
+There are two data science industry training providers in Australia that provide job-ready skills: General Assembly, Presciient, UTS:AAi and the Data Science Institute of Australia (DSIA).
 The courses are available in Sydney and Melbourne.
 You can enrol into the courses on our short courses website.

 The Data Science Full Time and Part Time Programs offer Industry Training and Data Scientist Jobs